ernsheong/joncloudgeek.com/content/blog/what-is-anthos-by-google-cloud/index.md

 ## Summary

 Anthos is Google Cloud's gambit to lure enterprises to use Google Cloud with a single consistent interface for application deployment to both on-premises or in the cloud.
 Google Cloud is betting that containers will be king in the enterprise world.
-If Google is right, the rewards via Anthos are great, and Anthos has the potential to be the Trojan Horse of the cloud wars.
+If Google plays it right, the rewards via Anthos will be great, and Anthos has the potential to be the Trojan Horse of the cloud wars.

 At the same time, with Anthos, Google Cloud risks alienating users of GKE by withholding Anthos-only features from GKE users.
 GKE is one of Google Cloud's strongest offerings.
 Google Cloud should not handicap GKE in other to hide features behind Anthos.